NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 ### Topical structure

-Users read documentation looking for answers to their questions quickly.
+Users read documentation looking to answer their questions quickly.
 We recommend a topic-based approach where the documentation is maintained in modular chunks or topics.
-Topics shall have a single focus on one specific subject and have one distinct purpose.
-Topics shall be written in a way that they can stand alone as well as in context with other topics, and shall be reusable in different contexts.
+Topics shall focus on one specific subject and have one distinct purpose.
+Topics shall be written such that they can stand alone as well as in context with other topics.

 Some recommendations are: